DSACMS/repo-scaffolder/tier1/checklist.md

 *License of your project, whether public domain (CC0) or other OSI-approved License.
 Using 'vanilla' license text will allow for GitHub to auto-label the license information on the repository landing page.*

 - [ ] **CONTRIBUTING.md**
-*Provide guidance on how users can run your project and make contributions to it.*
+*Provides guidance on how users can run your project and make contributions to it.*

 | **Section**           | **Description**                                                                                                                                                                                                                                                                                     | **Included** |
 |-----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------|